Mr. Pibb: Variations

-Pibb Zero Replaced Diet Mr. PiBB.
+Standard flavors

+Mr. Pibb was reintroduced in 2025, replacing Pibb Xtra.
+The rebranding also included a reformulation, with additional caffeine.

+Mr. Pibb Zero Sugar replaced Pibb Xtra Zero.

 Coca-Cola Freestyle flavors

-Pibb is now available in some Freestyle machines at restaurant chains that do not serve Dr Pepper or regions where Dr Pepper is not bottled by a local Coca-Cola distributor, which introduced the brand to new countries exclusively through the machines.
+Mr. Pibb is now available in some Freestyle machines at restaurant chains that do not serve Dr Pepper or regions where Dr Pepper is not bottled by a local Coca-Cola distributor, which introduced the brand to new countries exclusively through the machines.
 In 2011, Pibb Xtra expanded to two new flavors: Pibb Xtra Cherry and Pibb Xtra Cherry-Vanilla.
 Released for Coca-Cola Freestyle machines, both new flavors were also released for Pibb Zero.
 Pibb Xtra Strawberry was released in 2018, along with Dr Pepper and Coca-Cola Strawberry.

 Ingredients

 Carbonated water, high fructose corn syrup, caramel color, phosphoric acid, potassium sorbate and potassium benzoate, artificial and natural flavors, caffeine, monosodium phosphate, lactic acid, polyethylene glycol.